combatwombat/monsterdon-replay/README.md

 ### Building the frontend

-To keep things simple, there are only two bash scripts to watch and build the JS and CSS.
+`build.sh` builds CSS from SCSS and concatenates and minifies the JS.

+`watch.sh` watches for file changes and calls `build.sh`.

 They need `terser`, `fswatch` and `sass` installed.
-Thus, this needs some Unix environment to work.
+Thus, this needs some Unix-like environment to work.

-Call `watch.sh`, edit files and they get built with `build.sh`.
-Edit and restart `build.sh` if you add a JS file.
-But don't add a JS file, it's nice and small right now.
+Edit `build.sh` and restart the watcher if you want to include different JS files.

 ### Toots and movies